 2. Parts of the Film Were Made During the 2016 Boston Marathon & Some Twitter Users Weren’t Happy

-Wahlberg and Berg filmed parts of the movie in Boston, rather than recreating the city on sets or elsewhere.
+Wahlberg and Berg filmed parts of the movie in Boston, rather than recreating the city with studio sets or filming elsewhere.
 In April, they filmed scenes during the 2016 Boston Marathon, almost exactly three years after the events depicted in the film.

 As Fox Sports points out, there were many Bostonians on Twitter who were not happy about Wahlberg making the movie now, with the events depicted so fresh in their minds.
 Others felt that he was drawing security away from protecting those who weren’t there to make a movie.

 In an interview with the Boston Globe, Wahlberg, who was born in Dorchester, insisted that it wasn’t “too soon” to make the movie.
 “It’s not soon enough.”

 Passengers is the new sci-fi movie in theaters, starring Chris Pratt and Jennifer Lawrence.
 Meet the cast of the new, high-concept movie.Click here to read more

 3. The Parents of Martin Richard, an 8-Yea-Old Killed in the Bombing, Told Wahlberg Not to Depict Their Family

 Bill and Denise Richard, the parents of Martin Richard, the 8-year-old Dorchester boy who was one of the three victims, requested that they not be depicted in the film.
 The Boston Globe reports that Richard was supposed to be a major part of the script, so the writers had to rework it without his death depicted.